 It was new, but also used, what the Guggenheim has called "Haunted."
 Levine photographed photographs—from magazines to, a few years later, classic images by Edward Weston and Walker Evans.
 Goldstein spliced together the MGM lion roaring over and over again.
 Longo borrowed a film still from Rainer Werner Fassbinder for images of men struck by a bullet.
 Cindy Sherman was working on her own Untitled Film Stills, in black and white, with herself as the only actor.
-Brauntuch went all the way back to Fascist rallies for his dark, almost inscrutable paintings.
+Brauntuch and Annette Lemieux went all the way back to Fascist or Maoist rallies for their dark, almost inscrutable paintings.

 They also rebuked what Rosalind Krauss in 1981 would call "The Originality of the Avant-Garde."
 With Levine and Sherman, that rebuke has feminist implications.
 Women might still find themselves trapped on camera.
 By staging or rephotographing the image, however, they could claim the images for themselves.
 The images might date to the 1930s—or just look that way.
 Either way, they put a stop to Modernism's history.